-When we first shared the story of life in the maternity wards of Kiomboi Hospital, Tanzania, its piped water system had broken down, its toilets no longer worked and its midwives struggled to maintain the hygiene practices needed for safe births.
-The extraordinary generosity of the British public, who helped us raise almost £5 million during our Deliver Life campaign, has meant incredible progress for mums, babies and midwives around the world since then.
+When we first shared the story of life in the maternity wards of Kiomboi Hospital, Tanzania, in 2015, its piped water system had broken down, its toilets no longer worked and its midwives struggled to maintain the hygiene practices needed for safe births.
+The extraordinary generosity of the British public, who helped us raise almost £5 million during our Deliver Life appeal, has meant incredible progress for mums, babies and midwives around the world since then.

 Juliana, a midwife at Kiomboi, knows her work will always be challenging.
 But the changes at the hospital have made her job a lot easier.
 “Comparing how the situation was then with what we have today, I am seeing a big difference," she says.
 "It’s very easy for me to wash my hands after helping a mother; there is reduced infection and mothers are happy to come to deliver here."